UCL-MIRSG/ansible-collection-infra/README.md

 This collection is tested using a
 [Molecule scenario](https://ansible.readthedocs.io/projects/molecule/getting-started/#molecule-scenarios) -
-that runs on CentOS 7.
+that runs on CentOS 7 and Rocky 9.
+The available roles are in the molecule subdirectory.

 To run the tests for this CentOS 7 sceneraio:

 ```
-molecule test -s centos7
+molecule test -s centos7_roles
 ```

 This command will: